UDT-ITF/website/source/api/index.md

 |`d:yyyy-mm-dd`| Specifies the version current at a particular date in ISO 8601-1:2019 format.
 Negative (BCE) years are allowed. |
 |`d:yyyy-mm-ddThh:mm:ss`| Specifies the version current at a particular dateTime in ISO 8601-1:2019 format.
 Negative (BCE) years are allowed. |

-> DISCUSSION POINTS: Do we allow truncation to just yyyy-mm, for example?
-> Can support for times be optional?
-> > MH: I think the question of optional times, optional days and, perhaps even months and days are all related.
-> > The minimalist side of me wants to say that they are optional -- a project might simply have a 2023 release of the text
-> > that will be superseded by the 2024 release.
-The pragmatic side of me, however, leans towards the view that
-> > they MUST be dateTime values.
-Any other version state could be indicated with labels/version numbers, just as
-> > tags are used in Git.
-> Do we need version numbers or are labels sufficient
-> > MH: It depends on whether we can foresee a need for a text collection to use both labels and versions
-> > to identify specific incarnations of the resource in conjunction.
-That is, l:main/v:1.0.0 - for the primary release version
-> > and l:crowdsourced/v:1.0.0 - for a different version of the text (say with some crowdsourced additions that
-> > the provider doesn't want to include within the main release but does want to make available in an explicit
-> > crowdsourced release).
-If that specific scenario isn't to be supported, there's no reason that the label couldn't
-> > be a version number.
-If we were to adopt the latter approach, should we call it a 'tag' just as Git does?

 A server MUST return a 400 (bad request) code if 'default' is used with a versioned resource, or a date is specified for a resource with no version dates.

-> Is there a mechanism for retrieving the latest version of a versioned resource?
-If not, couldn't 'default' be used to
-> retrieve it?
-Or, do I need more coffee?

 ### 2.5 Mode
 The mode parameter specifies how the "text coordinates" in the subsequent fragment